 Brooklyn-based artist Paul Kennedy, who grew up in Jonesborough, began photographing and researching the DeVault Tavern in December 2009, just after its sale, and has continued to make photographs as the new owners began a gradual restoration.

-For the exhibition, Kennedy will take on the dual role of artist and guest curator, designing an installation and writing interpretive labels that will evoke the detective-like process of archival research and investigation.
-Twenty of his large, framed photographs will serve as the exhibition’s “establishing shots,” introducing the house and landscape as theatrical spaces replete with evidence.
-Specially selected archival material from the Tavern collection will be on display, along with research material drawn from other sources, such as census forms, photos, transcribed letters and maps.
-The installation will also include five pieces of museum-quality antique furniture that originally belonged in the Tavern.
+For the exhibition, Kennedy was both artist and guest curator, designing an installation and writing interpretive labels that evoked the detective-like process of archival research and investigation.
+Twenty of his large, framed photographs served as the exhibition’s “establishing shots,” introducing the house and landscape as theatrical spaces replete with evidence.
+Specially selected archival material from the Tavern collection was also on display, along with research material drawn from other sources, such as census forms, photos, transcribed letters and maps.
+The installation also included five pieces of museum-quality antique furniture that originally belonged in the Tavern.

-A 112-page, softbound, full color publication entitled The DeVault Tavern will extend the exhibition with additional photographs and archival material.
-The publication includes a text by the artist as well as essays by Dr. Tom Lee, Diana C. Stoll, and Amber Clawson, and will be available for purchase in the museum and online.
-Public programming will be an integral part of the three-month exhibit and will include lectures, panel discussions, and workshops.
-The publication and public programming are funded by the National Endowment for the Arts and ETSU’s Mary B. Martin School of the Arts.
+A 112-page, softbound, full color publication entitled The DeVault Tavern extended the exhibition with additional photographs and archival materials.
+The publication includes an Introduction and core essay by Kennedy, as well as essays by Dr. Tom Lee, Diana C. Stoll, and Amber Clawson.
+It is available for purchase in the museum and online.